 Florida Atlantic University is home to the Southeast National Marine Renewable Energy Center, a federally funded research facility that is developing technology to generate energy by harnessing the power of Florida’s ocean currents.

 Florida Atlantic University alumni include U.S. and foreign dignitaries, Emmy Award and Pulitzer Prize winners, an astronaut and executives who have served in organizations such as Google, Franklin Templeton, Boeing, eBay, Motorola and the White House.
-Nearly 80 percent of FAU’s 127,000 alumni live in Florida with 65 percent in the Florida counties of Broward, Palm Beach, Miami-Dade and St. Lucie.
+Approximately 80% of FAU’s nearly 122,000 alumni live in the Florida counties of Broward, Palm Beach, Miami-Dade and St. Lucie.

 Florida Atlantic University ranks second in the Florida State University System for percentage of graduates employed in the state of Florida at both the baccalaureate (70%) and master’s (74%) levels.

 Florida Atlantic University is developing academic programming and research initiatives that align with its three signature strategic themes – Marine and Coastal Issues, Biotechnology, and Contemporary Societal Challenges.

 FAU boasts the largest academic library between Miami and Orlando, housing approximately 2.5 million items, including 20,000 journal subscriptions.
 The collection is increasingly all-electronic.

 For the second year in a row, Florida Atlantic University has been named to G.I.
 Jobs magazine’s list of Military Friendly Schools® for 2013, based on research and a recent survey conducted of more than 12,000 schools.
 This honor ranks FAU in the top 15 percent of all colleges, universities and trade schools nationwide.